mvolkmann/blog/src/htmx.md

 Good choices have tooling that supports the following:

-- Fast server startup with no complex build process to support iterative development.
+- Fast server startup with no build process (or a simple one) to support iterative development.
 - Automatic server restarts after source code changes are detected.
 - Good HTML templating support such as JSX,